 Occupation Clipart

 There are many places to find clipart that you can copy or scan and use like die-cuts.
-Look at trade publications, newsletters, manuals, and etc. that have to do with the occupation.
+Look at trade publications, newsletters, manuals, etc. that have to do with the occupation.

 Occupation Page Ideas

 Look at other layouts with an open mind.
-A travel layout with a road made with the wavy rule could be used for truck drivers, bus drivers, etc. A piano keyboard layout for a recital could be used for musicians.
+A travel layout with a road made using the wavy rule could be used for truck drivers, bus drivers, etc. A piano keyboard layout for a recital could be used for musicians.
 Many vacation ideas would work for pilots, travel agents, etc.

 Shame on People Who Have to Work